to Mike Fink's Produce

 In 2011, we added a Solar Energy System at Heidel Hollow Farm to help with our energy needs here on the farm.
 These 896 Panels are mounted on 64 poles overlooking the farm.
 The system is expected to supply about 240 Megawatts of energy annually, which will either be used here on the farm or fed back into the power grid.

 When produce is in-season, Mike Fink’s Produce sends out a monthly newsletter.
 This newsletter features new recipes, current events, and special offers or coupons (when applicable).
-Enter your email address below to sign up for the Mike Fink’s Produce newsletter.
+Send us a message at firstname.lastname@example.org to have your e-mail address added to our newsletter list.